Apple PodcastsSpotifyAmazon MusicYouTubePandora

 • You can’t avoid all mistakes – but you should plan and prepare to hopefully avoid the most common mistakes.
 The avoidable blunders.

-• I encourage your to learn, prepare, and get help as you develop your business idea and launch your small business.
+• Learn, prepare, and get help as you develop your business idea and launch your small business.

 Episode Host: Henry Lopez is a serial entrepreneur, small business coach, and the host of this episode of The How of Business podcast show – dedicated to helping you start, run and grow your small business.